-Bringing a new kitten home is an exciting time in our lives but for the kitten, sometimes the experience of moving to a new home can be overwhelming.
-Leaving his mum and siblings, who he’d had around 24 hours a day, new people and possibly pets, different home, smells.
+Bringing a new kitten home is an exciting time in our lives, but for the kitten, sometimes the experience of moving to a new home can be overwhelming.
+Leaving his family, who he’d had around 24 hours a day, new people and possibly pets, different home, smells.
 It can be all too much, particularly in younger kittens.

 They may either react with fear and hide in a quiet corner, or they may cry.
 Both of which are distressing to both the kitten and his new owners.

 Settling into a new home